 These behaviors are immediately referred to the administration.
 Parents Contacted for Behavior Correction and may be grounds for Expulsion from the academy.

-Fighting Physical aggression Defiance
+Physical aggression Defiance Fighting

-Vandalism Drug or Alcohol use/ Smoking Leaving campus without permission Possession of Weapons Theft (serious) Threats or intimidation of others

-Sexual Behavior Sexual Harassment Chronic middle behavior

-Inappropriate Internet sites and/or print material
+Drug or Alcohol use/ Smoking Vandalism Possession of Weapons Theft (serious) Sexual Behavior Sexual Harassment Inappropriate Internet sites and/or print material